s0kil/Building-Responsive-Design/README.md

-# Project Name
+# Building with Responsive Design

-> One paragraph statement about the project.
+> This project consists of replicating the The Next Web website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+The project uses flex and media queries to gracefully degrade their site as the window size is reduced.

 ## Built With

-- Major languages,
+- HTML5
-- frameworks,
+- CSS3
-- technologies used
+- JS

 ## Live Demo